elsa-workflows/elsa-core/README.md

 Check out the [Quickstart guides](https://elsa-workflows.github.io/elsa-core/docs/next/quickstarts/quickstarts-console-hello-world) for more examples, including how to setup the Elsa Dashboard to create and manage visual workflows.

+## Building From Source

+When you clone the repo, the solution file to open is `Elsa.sln` which should build with no issues.

+### Elsa Dashboard & Client Assets
+If you want to run the sample project `ElsaDashboard.Samples.AspNetCore.Monolith.csproj`, you should build the client assets first.

+The easiest way to do that is by running the `.\build-assets.ps1` file in the root of the repo (where this README.md is as well).
+Alternatively, you might run `.\build-assets-and-run-dashboard-monolith.ps1` that will first build the client assets and then run the dashboard application to give Elsa a quick whirl.

+### Docker Compose

+Another quick way to try out Elsa is to run `build-and-run-dashboard-monolith-with-docker.ps1`, which will use Docker Compose to build an image and start a container.
+When the container starts, you can reach the Elsa Dashboard at http://localhost:6868

 ## Roadmap

 Version 1.0